-DO NOT use the exhaust brake when operating on road surfaces with poor traction (such as wet, icy, or snow covered roads, or gravel).
-The exhaust brake can cause the wheels to skid on a slippery surface.
+DO NOT use the engine compression brake or exhaust brake when operating on road surfaces with poor traction (such as wet, icy, or snow covered roads, or gravel).
+The engine compression brake or exhaust brake can cause the wheels to skid on a slippery surface.
 You could lose control of the vehicle and/or jackknife if the wheels begin to skid, resulting in an accident.
 Failure to comply may result in death, personal injury, equipment or property damage.